 To book a place now or in future on one of our tours or seminars please email firstname.lastname@example.org or give us a call on 07866690618 for further information.

-Talks, tours and seminars centering on two of the country’s most iconic courts: Central Criminal Court known as the Old Bailey, the most famous criminal court in the world, and the Royal Courts of Justice, where judgements that shape the nation are made.
+Talks, tours and seminars centering on two of the country’s most iconic courts: Central Criminal Court known as the Old Bailey, the most famous criminal court in the world, and the Royal Courts of Justice.

 Comments from previous guests: